On the lack of density of Lipschitz mappings in Sobolev spaces with Heisenberg target: Introduction

 Theorem~\ref{T1.5} and Proposition~\ref{T0} show an analogy between Sobolev mappings into the Heisenberg groups and mappings into spheres.
 The analogy would be even more complete, if we could answer Question \ref{Q1} in the affirmative.
 In some sense $\Heis^n$ behaves like $\Sph^n$, but the analogy is quite intricate.
 Indeed, smooth mappings are always dense in the space of Sobolev mappings into a manifold which is diffeomorphic to $\R^{2n+1}$.
 However, $\Heis^n$ is only homeomorphic to $\R^{2n+1}$.
 Although the identity mapping from $\Heis^n$ to $\R^{2n+1}$ is locally Lipschitz, the Heisenberg group is not even locally bi-Lipschitz homeomorphic to $\R^{2n+1}$, as the Hausdorff dimension of $\Heis^n$ equals $2n+2$.
 Thus one needs to look directly at the geometry of the Heisenberg group which is very complicated.

-In the case of Sobolev mappings into manifolds, the answer to the density question depends, in particular, on homotopy groups of the target manifold.
+In the case of Sobolev mappings into manifolds, the answer to the density question depends, in particular, on homotopy groups of the target.
 The homotopy groups of $\Heis^n$ are trivial, but a more appropriate object to consider would be Lipschitz homotopy groups.
-For example, the $n$th Lipschitz homotopy group of $\Heis^n$ is nontrivial, and this fact is principally responsible for the lack of density.
-We discuss Lipschitz homotopy groups and sub-Riemannian manifolds in section \ref{LH}.
+For example, the $n$th Lipschitz homotopy group of $\Heis^n$ is nontrivial \cite{BaloghF}, \cite{WengerY}, and this fact is principally responsible for the lack of density.
+We discuss Lipschitz homotopy groups and sub-Riemannian manifolds in~Section~\ref{LH}.

+\begin{remark}[Added in December 2012] Wenger and Young \cite{wenger-young} further develop the theory of Lipschitz homotopy groups of Heisenberg groups in relation to Lipschitz extension problems.
+The related paper \cite{hajlasz-schikorra-tyson} contains an alternate proof of the nontriviality of the $n$th Lipschitz homotopy group of $\Heis^n$ and other results of a similar nature, together with applications to Lipschitz nondensity in Sobolev spaces.
+See also Remark \ref{hst-remark}. \end{remark}

 In the proof of Proposition~\ref{T1} a Sobolev mapping which cannot be approximated by Lipschitz mappings will be constructed as the composition of the cavitation map \eqref{cavitation} with an explicit bi-Lipschitz embedding of the sphere $\Sph^n$ into $\Heis^n$.
-The existence of the latter is of independent interest. \begin{theorem} For any $n\geq 1$, there exists a bi-Lipschitz embedding of $\Sph^n$ into $\Heis^n$. \end{theorem} The embedding from Theorem \ref{T2} admits no Lipschitz extension from $\B^{n+1}$ to $\Heis^n$.
-Thus
+The existence of the latter is of independent interest.